 Real-world decision-making often entails a constant interaction between perception and action.
 Yet very little is known about how we judge our own sensorimotor performance in the absence of feedback.
 We demonstrate that humans can form judgements of their own performance by monitoring the stimulus and their actions.
 These judgements do have some correspondence to objective performance, however they are biased to considering their most recent performance (paper).
-Future research investigate what sensorimotor information contributes to such judgements.
+Future research will investigate what sensorimotor information contributes to such judgements.

 Auditory Motion Perception

 How humans perceive moving sounds is not well understood.
 There is debate about whether we possess velocity-sensitive neurons, like we do for vision, or we compute motion from static snapshots of sound position.
 By studying the perception of changes in velocity, my collaborators and I found a striking inability to detect changes within some velocity ranges (paper), with some participants unable to detect a two- or even three-fold increase in velocity!
 In subsequent research, we investigate a spatial bias in the perceived end-point of a sound’s trajectory in the direction of motion (i.e., the Representational Momentum Effect), thought to be a result of the brain’s predictive processes for motion.
 We find the bias is clearly modulated by velocity (paper).
 It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion, so future research is needed on this topic.
-In current research, my collaborators and I are investigating the degree of similarity between the visual and auditory motion biases.

 I am interested in how our auditory and visual senses interact and combine information to make inferences about the world.
-Previously, I have investigated multisensory causal inference, which is inference of whether two sources of information arriving to different sensory modalities originate from a common source in the environment (e.g., the tweet of a bird and its movement in a tree).
+Previously, I have investigated multisensory causal inference, which is an inference about whether two sources of information arriving to different sensory modalities originate from a common source in the environment (e.g., the tweet of a bird and its movement in a tree).
 We investigated how sequences of auditory and visual information led to a common-source percept or separate-source percepts, finding the cues in the sensory stimulus that influenced causal inference the most (paper).